Input was gathered on the Oil Sands Advisory Group's recommendations for implementing a 100 megatonne limit on emissions

 The oil sands sector accounts for roughly one-quarter of Alberta’s annual emissions.
 Oil sands facilities are currently charged a Specified Gas Emitter Regulation (SGER) levy based on each individual facility’s historical emissions, irrespective of how intense (e.g. tonnes of GHG per barrel produced) or efficient that operation has been.
 Oil sands operations currently emit roughly 70 Megatonnes (Mt) per year.
 There is currently no limit on oil sands emissions, either by facility or industry-wide.

 Getting to 2030

-Alberta will transition to an oil sands-based performance standard for the carbon price and will legislate an overall limit to oil sands GHG emissions.
+Alberta will transition to an output-based allocation approach for the carbon price and will legislate an overall limit to oil sands GHG emissions.
 These will create the conditions for the oil sands sector to innovate and become more globally competitive.

 Alberta’s new approach includes the following:

 - An oil sands specific output-based allocation approach will replace the current approach.
 A $30/tonne carbon price will be applied to oil sands facilities based on results already achieved by high performing facilities — to drive towards reduced emissions and carbon competitiveness, rather than rewarding past intensity levels.

 - A legislated emissions limit on the oil sands of a maximum of 100Mt in any year with provisions for cogeneration and new upgrading capacity.
 This limit will help drive technological progress and ensures Alberta’s operators have the necessary time to develop and implement new technology that takes more carbon emissions out of every barrel and helps bend Alberta’s overall emissions trajectory downward.